 Mojave Desert historian/writer Dennis Casebier (who would later go on to found Friends of the Mojave Road and the Mojave Desert Heritage and Cultural Association), who was a personal friend of the Springers, recalls that upon returning to Zzyzx post-Springer occupation in 1983, he experienced what he called a very “unpublic” feeling at the site.
 “Missing were the WELCOME signs.
 In their place a battery of KEEP OUT signs had been erected—so many that I felt intimidated even though I had business there as lecturer to one of the weekend classes.”

 Zzyzx fell into disrepair and lay dormant for a period of time, while the Bureau of Land Management sorted out various ideas of what to do with the site, including the possibility of demolishing Springer’s architectural contributions in order to return Soda Springs to its previous state.
-Casebier remarks that the agency actually had bulldozers on site, waiting for the green flag to demolish the complex, and, he believes, in the process deliberately destroy most of Springer’s papers and documents detailing his tenure at Zzyzx.
+Casebier remarks that the agency actually had bulldozers on site, waiting for the green flag to demolish the complex, and, he believes, in the process deliberately destroyed most of Springer’s papers and documents detailing his tenure at Zzyzx.
 The BLM eventually worked out a deal with the California State University system to use the former resort as the desert studies center, and reopen the road.

 Steven V. Robert, “Improbable Name, But…ZZYZX Is a Booming Health Spa,” Daytona Beach Sunday News, July 19, 1970.